DisCoTec/discotec.github.io/2020/ice.md

 * [ICE'16](http://2016.discotec.org/index713e.html), June 21-22, 2016 in Heraklion, Greece, co-located with DisCoTec’16.
 The post-proceedings were published in EPTCS (vol. 223) and a special issue of JLAMP (Vol. 92).
 * [ICE'17](http://2017.discotec.org/workshops/ice-2017.html), June 21-22 2017 in Neuchâtel, Switzerland, co-located with DisCoTec’17.
 The post-proceedings were published in EPTCS (vol. 261) and a special issue of JLAMP is in preparation.
 * [ICE'18](http://2018.discotec.org/cfp_w_ice.html), June 20-21, 2018 in Madrid, Spain, co-located with DisCoTec'18.
 The post-proceedings were published in EPTCS (vol. 279) and a special issue of JLAMP is in preparation.
+* [ICE'19](http://www.discotec.org/2019/ice), June 20-21, 2019 in Lyngby, Denmark, co-located with DisCoTec'19.
+The post-proceedings were published in EPTCS (vol. 304) and a special issue of JLAMP is in preparation.

 ## More information

-For additional information, please contact the Program Committee co-chairs: [ice2019-0@easychair.org](mailto:ice2019-0@easychair.org)
+For additional information, please contact the ICEcreamers (see email addresses above).